Updated June 10, 2026

 3. Longer stopping distances or a soft pedal

-If the car takes longer to stop, or the pedal feels soft or spongy, you may have worn pads, low brake fluid, or air in the lines.
+If the car takes noticeably longer to stop, or the pedal feels soft, spongy, or travels closer to the floor than it used to, take it seriously.
+Likely causes include worn pads, low brake fluid, air in the lines, or a failing master cylinder.

 4. Vibration when braking